Lepgold Book Prize

 The prize awards $1,000 to the author of the best book in international relations, broadly conceived, each year.
 To receive the award, the winning author agrees to give a lecture on his or her scholarship at the Mortara Center.

-The winner of the 2021 Lepgold Book Prize is Yeling Tan for Disaggregating China Inc.: State Strategies in the Liberal Economic Order.
-Dr. Tan discussed her research with Mortara Center director Elizabeth Saunders at this year’s Lepgold Book Prize Award and Lecture on November 17, 2022.
+The winner of the 2023 Lepgold Book Prize is Didac Queralt for Pawned States: State Building in the Era of International Finance (Princeton University Press, 2022).
+Didac Queralt will discuss his research at this year’s Lepgold Book Prize Award and Lecture at the Mortara Center on November 30, 2023.

 About the Author